 The term reefer's biggest claim to fame is, without a doubt, the 1936 film “Reefer Madness.”

 The 1930s saw a huge push to demonize cannabis.
 A massive anti-marijuana campaign, spearheaded by Harry J. Anslinger, commissioner of the newly formed Federal Bureau of Narcotics, was launched in the United States, with Anslinger and other anti-marijuana activists claiming the plant made users violent.
 This anti-cannabis smear campaign was, in large part, an effort to simultaneously demonize Mexican immigrants, who used “marihuana” for recreational and medicinal purposes.

 One of the tactics used to scare the public and alert them about the “dangers” of cannabis was propaganda films — the most visible being “Reefer Madness.”
 The film follows a group of high-school students who attend “reefer parties” at an unmarried couple's house — and find themselves in all kinds of trouble as a result.

-While “Reefer Madness” is the term’s most well-known pop culture reference, it’s by no means the only reference.
-The term “reefer” has been a popular term in the pop culture lexicon since the 30s — particularly in music.
-Popular references to “reefer” include:
+While “Reefer Madness” is the term's most well-known pop culture reference, it's by no means the only reference.
+The term reefer has been a popular term since the 30s — particularly in music.
+Popular references to reefer include:

-- “Reefer Songs” is a 23-track compilation set released in 1989 of jazz songs from the 1920s, ’30s, and ’40s primarily about marijuana but also including other drugs.
-It includes 1932’s “Have You Ever Met That Funny Reefer Man,” recorded by Cab Calloway and his orchestra, and “If You’re A Viper (The Reefer Song),” released by Fats Waller in 1943
+- “Reefer Songs” is a 23-track compilation set of jazz songs from the 1920s, '30s, and '40s primarily about marijuana but also other drugs.
+It was released in 1989 and includes 1932's “Have You Ever Met That Funny Reefer Man,” recorded by Cab Calloway and his orchestra, and “If You're A Viper (The Reefer Song),” released by Fats Waller in 1943

 - “Smoke 2 Joints,” released by The Toyes in 1983 and covered by Sublime in 1992